Maged325/SQL-Portfolio/Project_2/readme.md

     PRIMARY KEY (emp_no,dept_no)
 );

-**Fifth table “t_salaries”:  the fifth table contain data about salary of employees** CREATE TABLE t_salaries (
+#### Fifth table “t_salaries”:  the fifth table contain data about salary of employees.
+CREATE TABLE t_salaries (
     emp_no      INT             NOT NULL,
     salary      INT             NOT NULL,